kluctl/template-controller/docs/spec/v1alpha1/listgitlabmergerequests.md

 # ListGitlabMergeRequests

-The `ListGitlabMergeRequests` API defines allows to query the Gitlab API for a list of merge requests (MRs).
+The `ListGitlabMergeRequests` API allows to query the Gitlab API for a list of merge requests (MRs).
 These MRs can be filtered when needed.
 The resulting list of MRs is written into the status of the `ListGitlabMergeRequests` object.